Lesson Plan: 2018 World Population Data Sheet

 - After choosing the variable, determine the highest and lowest values for that measure.

-- Subtract these two numbers in order to calculate the range for the data.
+- Subtract these two numbers to calculate the range for the data.

 - Divide the range by the number of mapping categories planned for the map.
 Four to five categories will be adequate for most measures.
 The number produced by the division will indicate how many numbers to include in each category interval.